aws/aws-iot-fleetwise-edge/README.md

 ## AWS IoT FleetWise Client-Server Communication

-AWS IoT FleetWise Edge relies on [AWS SDK for C++](https://github.com/aws/aws-sdk-cpp) to send and receive data from and to AWS IoT FleetWise Server.
-All data sent to AWS IoT is sent over an encrypted [TLS connection](https://docs.aws.amazon.com/iot/latest/developerguide/data-encryption.html) using MQTT, HTTPS, and WebSocket protocols, making it secure by default while in transit.
+Edge Agent Reference Implementation for AWS IoT FleetWise relies on [AWS SDK for C++](https://github.com/aws/aws-sdk-cpp) to send and receive data from and to AWS IoT FleetWise Server.
+All data sent to AWS IoT FleetWise Server using the Reference Implementation is sent over an encrypted [TLS connection](https://docs.aws.amazon.com/iot/latest/developerguide/data-encryption.html) using MQTT, HTTPS, and WebSocket protocols, which is designed to make it secure by default while in transit.
 AWS IoT FleetWise uses MQTT quality of service zero (QoS = 0).